Published on: 13 January 2018 | Last updated: 22 December 2019

 Coming out of Cortina there’s a section of pista ciclabile through the woods that’s a little gravelly.
 The pista ciclabile gets back into its stride at the Dogana Vecchia 8 kilometres on from Cortina.
 Dogana Vecchia means old customs house - this used to be the border between Italy and Austria.

-Here's a short speeded-up video showing the cycleway from the the Vecchia Dogana near Cortina d'Ampezzo to the point where you need to turn off to go to Sottocastello.
+Here’s a short speeded-up time-lapse video showing the cycleway from the Vecchia Dogana near Cortina d’Ampezzo to the point where you need to turn off to go to Sottocastello.

 Places to stay

 Find and book places to stay with Booking.com